NexusRanger/Reddit-Monitor-V1.1/README.md

 Reddit Monitor is a powerful Google Apps Script that keeps you up-to-date with your favourite subreddits.
 With Reddit Monitor, you can:

-- Receive instant email updates or regular summaries over any time period you choose.
+- Receive instant email updates of new posts, or regular summaries over any time period you choose.

 - Get notified of new posts within 1 minute, or browse overnight posts on your way to work.